Brian-Williams/retry/README.md

 ### Contributing
 I'm happy to accept PRs for your use case.

-If you are making a large change or extension consider opening an issue first, so that we can discuss the best way to add your change!
+If we are making a large change or extension consider opening an issue first, so that we can discuss the best way to add your change!

 ### Benchmarks